MaximKing1/CDN/README.md

 # 🚀 WasiCDN
-Blazing Fast S3 Powered CDN, Powered By Fastify & S3 Compatible Buckets.
+Blazing Fast S3 Powered CDN, Powered By Fastify, S3 Compatible Buckets & Docker!

 **Features:**<br>
 • Fastify Powered Backend<br>
 • Built in Load Balancer which directs the connection to the closest server to the user<br>
-• Each Slave CDN pulls files from your selected S3 Bucket or local system, each slave location has a copy and distributes them to users.
+• Each Slave CDN pulls files from your selected S3 Bucket or local system, each slave location has a copy and distributes them to users.<br>
+• Directs users to the closest server by checking the IP Location and sending them to the correct way<br>

 ## CDN Replication
 ```